damiers/dami-lab.top/content/post/22-05-01-rubin-joined/index.md

 <!--more-->

-Rubin Zhao graduated from Hangzhou Dianzi University with a BS.c degree in artifical intelligence this year.
-He will work on developing efficient algorithms for automatically tracing neuronal fibers in 3D whole-brain imaging data.
+Rubin Zhao graduated from Hangzhou Dianzi University with a BSc. degree of artifical intelligence this year.
+He will work on developing efficient algorithms to automatically trace neuronal fibers in 3D whole-brain imaging data.